How to set effective goals that you can achieve in order to live your best life

-Use a weekly planner or our free 12 week year planner to plan each week in advance.
+Use a weekly planner or our free 12-week year planner to plan each week in advance.
 Each week, reflect on your priorities and schedule the activities and tasks that matter most.
 Schedule your weekly planning session in advance.
 Block off about half an hour each week to plan your week.
 If your week starts on a Monday then do this on Friday afternoon or over the weekend.
 Don’t leave it until Monday morning.

-Review your 12 week plan and decide on the action items for that week.
+Review your 12-week plan and decide on the action items for that week.
 Ensure that each action item is clear and actionable.
 You must know exactly what you want your outcomes to be at the end of the week.

-Schedule a specific time for each action items on your weekly plan.
+Schedule a specific time for each action item on your weekly plan.
 We mentioned that your goals need to be SMART but so do the action items that you need to complete in order to reach those goals.
 Each activity needs to be clear (specific), measurable (you need to know exactly what you are going to do), achievable (make sure you have the time and resources to get it done that day, reasonable (don’t schedule more than you can do each day) and time-bound (set a time and date to complete each task).

 Be careful about which tasks you add to your workplan.
 If a task doesn’t lead you to any of the goals you have set above (in all areas of your life) then don’t add it to your workplan.